List of awards and nominations received by Kamal Haasan: Norway Tamil Film Festival Awards

 Kamal Haasan was presented with Lifetime Achievement Award by NTFF (Norway Tamil Film Festival).

 London Indian Film Festival

 Kamal Haasan was presented with Lifetime Achievement Award at Liff (London Indian Film Festival) by BAGRI Foundation.

 New York Festivals International Film & TV Awards

 Mr. Haasan will receive an award on behalf of the Indian cinema presented by Chris Brown, Executive Vice President, Conventions & Business Operations for the National Association of Broadcasters.
 The ceremony is part of the New York Festivals International Film & TV awards.

-Jagran Film Festival

-Kamal Haasan was presented with Special Jury Award 4th Jagran Film Festival, India.